perchlabs/setupify/README.md

 [[ -z "$PECL_INTEREST" ]] && exit 0
 ```

 Being able to manually define interests can be exceedingly useful when developing new tech or testing your custom provisioning steps.
 If the answer to the question *"Do I really want to wait for my PECL PHP extensions to compile each time?"* is a *"No!"* then consider not turning on the interests steps.
 At the moment the following interest steps are available: `PACKAGES_INTEREST`, `PECL_INTEREST`.
-You may define these interests in the parent shell or in your `settings.sh` config.
+You may define these interests in the parent shell or in your `settings` config.

 Additionally a low tech way to skip an entire init.d init script is to temporary rename it be prefixed with the hash character.
 For example renaming `01-foo.sh` to `#01-foo.sh` will cause it be ignored.
 This is a great low tech way to debug your custom init.d scripts.